SwanHub/onelinktrta/README.md

 Link.find(11).linktags.create(tag_id: 3)
 ```

-5. `rake db:seed` and good to go.
-Now at `http://0.0.0.0:5000/` I see the app.
+- `rake db:seed`
+- The app should now be visible at `http://0.0.0.0:5000/`
-6. Test that the test is working by clicking through the links.
-Yes, it works.
+- Test the logic by clicking on the categories and visiting all of the routes.

+When I did this initially, I had some date errors and needed to change info.
-7. I had a mix-up in the dates.
-Going to hop my butt into the local heroku console and change some values. `heroku local:run rails console` (https://devcenter.heroku.com/articles/heroku-local) And the order of operations from this https://stackoverflow.com/questions/12329687/how-to-update-value-of-a-models-attribute:
+- `heroku local:run rails console`
+(https://devcenter.heroku.com/articles/heroku-local) And the order of operations from this https://stackoverflow.com/questions/12329687/how-to-update-value-of-a-models-attribute:

 ```
 collison = Link.find(2)